DeliciousRocks/JGraph_Lab/README.md

 ![s-l500](https://user-images.githubusercontent.com/7126642/193717328-f9c9d413-5364-4dc2-b8a1-0943d921617c.jpg)

-As a final note, the last two scripts take a bit to run; a alot of the post script is composed of individual points that take a while to get drawn.
+As a final note, the scripts take a bit to run; a alot of the post script is composed of individual points that take a while to get drawn.